On the Hardness of Approximating Distributions with Tractable Probabilistic Models: Relationship between Approximate Modeling and Inference

-Lastly, not all tractable queries for PCs are guaranteed to admit absolute approximation even under the restrictive framework of approximate modeling with bounded distance. \begin{theorem}[Bounded \(D_{\mathsf{TV}}\) does not imply absolute approx.\ of conditionals/conditional MAP] There exists a family of distributions \(P\) that have \(\epsilon\)-\(D_{\mathsf{TV}}\)- approximators, yet the absolute approximation for conditional marginals and conditional MAP can be arbitrarily large. \end{theorem} \begin{proofsketch} Let \(P\) be a probability distribution over \(\mathbf{X}\), and let some assignment \(\e\) to $\E\subseteq \X$ be evidence.
-We construct a distribution \(Q\) using the mass function \(Q(\y^*,\e) = P(\e)P(\y^*\vert \e) + k\epsilon P(\e)\) where \(\y^*\) maximizes \(P(\y\vert \e)\).
-Then we remove the mass we added to ensure \(Q\) is still a valid probability distribution.
-This allows us to construct a distribution with \(\Dtv{P}{Q} < \epsilon\) but conditional MAP equals \(k\epsilon\) where \(k\) can be arbitrarily large.
-We refer to Appendix~\ref{appendix:proofconditional} for the full distribution construction and detailed proof. \end{proofsketch} Moreover, because relative approximation of conditionals imply their absolute approximation~\citep{dagum1993approximating}, bounded \(D_{\mathsf{TV}}\) also does not imply relative approximation of conditionals.
-However, it is well known that both absolute and relative approximation of conditionals is $\mathsf{NP}$-hard in Bayesian networks~\citep{dagum1993approximating}.
-Even though approximate modeling with a bounded $D_{\mathsf{TV}}$ is also an $\NP$-hard task, it still does not guarantee a polynomial-time algorithm for approximating conditional queries.
+Moreover, because relative approximation of conditionals imply their absolute approximation~\citep{dagum1993approximating}, bounded \(D_{\mathsf{TV}}\) also does not imply relative approximation of conditionals.
+It is well known that absolute and relative approximation of conditionals is $\mathsf{NP}$-hard in Bayesian networks~\citep{dagum1993approximating}.
+Even though approximate modeling with a bounded $D_{\mathsf{TV}}$ is also an $\NP$-hard task, solving it still does not guarantee a polynomial-time algorithm for approximating conditional queries.
 This highlights a key limitation: while tractability of queries is guaranteed by the structural properties of our learned PCs, some queries do not yield ``good'' approximations for all assignments even after learning within bounded distance.